 Transportation has always been built with safety as the number one priority.
 After all, these modes of transports are mere machines, which can fail from time to time.
-Aside from human error, things from within the machines itself can fall apart causing accidents that result in injury or fatality For boats, airplanes, buses, and trains, there are standards in place for these public transport services to be given accreditation and the necessary permits.
-Because they are tasked to carry thousands of passengers, transportation laws impose heavy penalties on operators who are non compliant.
+Aside from human error, things from within the machines themselves can fall apart, causing accidents that result in injury or fatality.
+For boats, airplanes, buses, and trains, there are standards in place for these public transport services to be given accreditation and the necessary permits.
+Because they are tasked to carry thousands of passengers, transportation laws impose heavy penalties on operators who are noncompliant.
 Manufacturers are always hard at work in delivering quality products and improving their technology.

 Even for private cars, maintenance and compliance with certain regulations are required.
-Because of the importance of safety, car manufacturers are working double time to improve their products.
-Modern cars have many features that keep the occupants safety.
-Aside from the standard seat belts and airbags, there are now high speed alerts, temperature check, remote start for climate control, pedestrian and bike detection, hill start and hill descent assist, back up cameras, blind spot monitors, push start button, anti lock braking system, and many more.
+Because of the importance of safety, car manufacturers are working double-time to improve their products.
+Modern cars have many features that keep the occupants safe.
+Aside from the standard seat belts and airbags, there are now high-speed alerts, temperature checks, remote start for climate control, pedestrian and bike detection, hill start and hill descent assist, backup cameras, blind-spot monitors, push start button, anti-lock braking system, and many more.
 As the saying goes, safety first.
 The safety of all human beings is the number one consideration in the transportation industry because the goal is the safe transport of people from point a to point b.

 Machine Driven Process Changes